-The Pre-Event Form serves several purposes:
+The Event Request Form serves several purposes:

-First, it informs the Office of Student Activities of what events student organizations are preparing for, so that we may assist in making sure their events are successful.
+It informs the Office of Student Activities of what events student organizations are preparing for, so that we may assist in making sure their events are successful, and so that we can update the campus calendar with organization events.
 This also allows us to make sure that student organizations are not duplicating campus-wide events or overbooking certain dates.

-Second, it serves as a checklist to the organization officers to make sure they have not forgotten any critical details to planning their event, including assessing the risks of their event to both the event quests and their organization.
+2. It serves as a checklist to the organization officers to make sure they have not forgotten any critical details to planning their event, including assessing the risks of their event to both the event guests and their organization.

-Finally, it serves as a guide for future officers who will be planning the same event, giving them the ability to spend time making upgrades and improvements, rather than reinventing the event each year.
+3. It serves as a guide for future officers who will be planning the same event, giving them the ability to spend time making upgrades and improvements, rather than reinventing the event each year.

-Assessing Risks
+Assessing Risk

-One step in completing the Event Form is assessing the risks associated with your event.
+One step in completing the Event Request Form is assessing the risks associated with your event.
 The goal of the risk assessment is to ensure that student organizations plan and host events where everyone involved has a safe and fun experience.
 Risk management is the process of advising organizations of the potential and perceived risks involved in their activities, as well as supervising organization activities and taking corrective actions and proactive steps to minimize accidental injury and/or loss.